 - In 2015 the Alliance selected 11 ‘networks’ (collaborations of at least three research institutions, many of which were multi-disciplinary, from around the world) to receive a Collaborative Network Planning Award of €50,000 for 12 months.
 These groups and institutions have not worked together in this way before, so the planning awards give the groups of researchers and institutions the time and resources to establish and demonstrate how they will make it work.

-- In September 2016 the Alliance will announce the successful three networks who will receive a four year Collaborative Network Award of €4.2m.
-As with all of our awards these grants will be decided by an international group of renowned researchers and agreed by the Scientific Steering Committee.
+- In September 2016 the Alliance announced the successful three networks to receive a four year Collaborative Network Award of €4.2m.
+As with all of our awards these grants were decided by an international group of renowned researchers and agreed by the Scientific Steering Committee.